Islandora/documentation/docs/technical-documentation/diagram.md

    * [ActiveMQ](https://activemq.apache.org/) - Apache ActiveMQ is an open source message broker written in Java together with a full Java Message Service client.
    * [Karaf](https://karaf.apache.org/) - A modular open source OSGi runtime environment.
    * [Tomcat](http://tomcat.apache.org/) - an open-source implementation of the Java Servlet, JavaServer Pages, Java Expression Language and WebSocket technologies.
 Tomcat provides a "pure Java" HTTP web server environment in which Java code can run.
    * [Solr](https://lucene.apache.org/solr/) - An open-source enterprise-search platform.
-Solr is the default search and discover layer of Islandora, and a key component in some methods for [migration to Isslandora from Islandora Legacy](https://github.com/Islandora-devops/migrate_7x_claw)
+Solr is the default search and discover layer of Islandora, and a key component in some methods for [migration to Islandora from Islandora Legacy](https://github.com/Islandora-devops/migrate_7x_claw)
 * [Blazegraph](https://blazegraph.com/) - Blazegraph is a triplestore and graph database.
 * [Cantaloupe](https://cantaloupe-project.github.io/) - an open-source dynamic image server for on-demand generation of derivatives of high-resolution source images.
 Used in Islandora to support [IIIF](https://iiif.io/)
 * [Drupal](https://www.drupal.org/) - Drupal is an open source content management system, and the heart of Islandora.
 All user and site-building aspects of Islandora are experienced through Drupal as a graphical user interface.